minye88/Game-Projects/readme.md

 ![](/Screenshots/hott4.PNG)

 ## Basketbowl VR
 An arcade sports-like game where players can play Basketball and Bowling anywhere and anytime, using a VR headset.
+Please note that Basketbowl VR is best experienced using a Meta Quest 2.

+### To run the game
 - Enter the following link into your VR headset browser: https://minye88.github.io/IPA/
 - Enable sound by clicking the voluume button at the top-left corner of the screen.
 - Enter VR mode by clicking the VR button at the bottom-right corner of the screen.

+### Instructions:
+- To look around, simply turn your head around while wearing the Meta Quest 2 headset.
+- To grab an object, move close to the object and reach out to the object with the Meta Quest 2 controller, then hold the grab button to grab the object.
+- To let go of the object, release the grab button.
+- Swing your arm and release the Grab Button to throw the ball
+- Press the Trigger Button when the pointer is pointed at a spawner to spawn a basketball, bowling ball or bowling pins.
+- Point the Meta Quest 2 controller at the floor and hold the Trigger for 2 seconds.
+You will then teleport to that location.
 ![basketball gif](/Screenshots/basketball.gif)
 ![basketball gif](/Screenshots/bowling.gif)